tkotani/DOSnpSupplement/bandpng.md

 ## Comparison of LDA & QSGW with respect to band structure
+(Placing png files in LDA and in QSGW side by side.
+But not correctly shown in github.)
 ### Table of contents
  - [Band structure & total DOS](#band-structure--total-dos)
  - [Jump links](#jump-links)